stfc/cloud-docs/source/ClusterAPI/Setup.rst

         identity_api_version: 3
         auth_type: "v3applicationcredential"

-- Add the UUID of the project to create the cluster in.
+- Add the UUID of the project you want to create the cluster in.
+This is the project ID under the Openstack section which is omitted by default.
   This can be found `here <https://openstack.stfc.ac.uk/identity/>`_.

 Your clouds.yaml should now look like: